julez-dev/chatuino/README.md

 ### key-binds

-Currently key-binds are hard coded and can not be changed.
+Currently, key-binds are hard coded and can not be changed.

-Here is an short overview
+Here is a short overview

 | key-bind | where | description |
 | -------- | ----- | ----------- |